MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-call-queue.md

 - If you have an on-premises only deployment (that is, only Exchange Server 2019 and Skype for Business Server 2019 on-premises servers) but you want to take advantage of Cloud auto attendant, you need the ON-PREM license.

 - Create an on-premises [resource account](/MicrosoftTeams/manage-resource-accounts) for each call queue, including assigning phone numbers and licenses.
 Note that you now have the ability to assign licenses used by online services like Phone System to on-premise phone numbers.
 - Implement a new Cloud call queue service with Skype for Business Online and Phone System.
-See [Configure Cloud call queues](configure-call-queue.md) for implementation details.
+See [Configure resource accounts](configure-onprem-ra.md) for implementation details.

 ## Migration and interoperability